pupperpowell/album-a-day/docs/README.md

 The source for album, artist, and cover artwork is the MusicBrainz API.
 Cover artwork is from the coverartarchive.org API, also by MusicBrainz in collaboration with the Internet Archive.

+Redis is used as the primary database for users, sessions, albums, artists, tracks, and user data.
+Album artwork is stored in the filesystem.

 When a user looks up an album or artist, the local Redis database is searched first and returns results.
 If there aren't many results, the MusicBrainz API is also called.
-Then results are cached to the local Redis database.
+Then results are saved to the local Redis database.

 ## Auth